Anse Chastanet

 Eating

-With 5 really good restaurants to choose from, dieting isn’t on the menu.
+With 3 really good restaurants and a variety of menus to choose from, dieting isn’t on the cards.
 The Treehouse restaurant, which serves breakfast and dinner, is built at the top of the hill.
 The theme is tropical world cuisine, and puts a St Lucian spin on fine dining: think chilled Voodoo Soup (a curried red bean, peanut and chilli gazpacho), baked aubergine with a creamy mango dahl, or mahi-mahi with a ginger root sauce and crab mousse.
 Bag a table on the terrace to look down into the glorious gorge below and to get the best of the treefrogs’ night-time performance.

-More casual options are the Trou au Diable and Jungle Beach Bar at Anse Mamin for laid-back grills, salads and St Lucian specialities.
-Trou au Diable is transformed into a party venue on Tuesday nights, with a cocktail reception, flambeaux along the beach and steel bands.
+More casual options are Trou au Diable on the main beach and Jungle Beach Bar at Anse Mamin (lunch only) for laid-back grills, salads and St Lucian specialities.
+At Trou au Diable, you can also dine from a special Indian menu, Apsara, an East-meets-West Indian fusion selection served every day except Tuesday, when the beach restaurant is transformed into a party venue with a cocktail reception, flambeaux along the beach and steel bands.

 Features include: